 So why am I surprised when the first thing I notice when I open up AllTrails and ViewRanger is the emphasis on the social connection?
 Let’s show everyone where we’re hiking!
 Give us your tracks, photos, reviews for free so we can build valuable community content!
 ViewRanger also has challenges so you can compete with others.

 Both offer location tracking to your friends, they call it Lifeline and BuddyBeacon.
 I think I’ll stick with an old fashioned Aussie “cooee!”
-Suffice to say, although I’m a chatty hiker, these two apps aren’t really my thing, but maybe you like the social aspect.
+Suffice to say, although I’m a chatty hiker, these two apps aren’t really my thing, but maybe you like the social public aspect.

 OsmAnd, by contrast ticks all the privacy boxes.
 Data is encrypted when transferred.
 Your personal data is not collected, there is no sharing.
 The service is transparent (the code is open source).
 You can even pay with bitcoin.

 GaiaGPS is somewhere in between these privacy extremes.
-Your data is private by default, but you can make public selected routes, tracks, waypoints if you choose.
+Your data is private by default, but you can share and make public selected routes, tracks, waypoints if you choose.
 Uniquely, GaiaGPS allow you to set up a folder and give read or write access to the content in the folder to selected people – very useful for sharing routes among your bushwalking club or meetup group.

 Oh and to be fully transparent, there are no affiliate links on this page, nor am I’m being paid by anyone for a review.
 Seems I don’t have enough friends to be considered an “influencer”.